 In the meantime, let’s take a moment to consider what should be on your official wedding invitations and when should they be posted.

 The obvious things to include on your wedding invitation are, of course, the date (it may seem unnecessary but including the day of the week is a good way to avoid any unwanted confusion!), the time of the ceremony, when the reception will begin, along with details of the venue(s).
 You may choose to have two separate invites for day and evening guests and evening guests only.

 One thing that could easily be forgotten is offering meal choices for your guests to choose from.
-If you are to offer different food options (including requesting special dietary requirements to be declared), then this is where you will leave check boxes for your guests to fill out and return.
+If you are to offer different food options (including requesting special dietary requirements to be declared), then this is where you will leave checkboxes for your guests to fill out and return.

 Whilst on the subject of responses, be sure to clarify how guests are to RSVP to your invitation.
 You might opt to include an RSVP card which your guest will complete and return to you, along with any information requested, or you may provide an email address, mobile phone number or website details for responses.

-When should you send them?
+When do you send out wedding invitations?

-Wedding etiquette suggests that all invitations be sent out by post, even your neighbour’s and your parents’ invites.
-The general rule is that wedding invitations be sent out roughly 8 weeks in advance, but certainly no later than 6 weeks prior to the event if it can be helped.
+Wedding etiquette suggests that all invitations should be sent out by post, even your neighbour’s and your parents’ invites.
+The general rule is that wedding invitations should be sent out roughly 8 weeks in advance, but certainly no later than 6 weeks prior to the event if it can be helped.
 If you hope to have guests attending from abroad, take into account the postage delay and aim to have these sent out at least 10 weeks before the big day.